Chapter 14: The Turner

-A disgraced servant had her hair shaved off, her scalp was washed in horse piss and then she would receive five or fifteen lashes.
+A disgraced servant had her hair shaved off, her scalp was washed in horse piss, her clothes torn, smeared in mud and feathers and then she would receive five or ten lashes.
 Abetha didn't deserve any of those things, and yet she was punished in my place.

-The sawbone announced that Biluria was a corpse, and I spent the rest of the morning in Afali's suit as priests of the Twin gods of mortality cleansed my room from death.
+The pale-faced sawbone announced that Biluria had died early during the night, and I spent the rest of the morning in Afali's suit as priests of the Twin gods of mortality cleansed my room from death.
 Her maids brushed my hair and prepared me for the day.
 I was given a mask—a silver one inlaid with jade on the corner of the eyes.
 It was one that had been sculpted with silver clay and followed a traditional maiden style, shaped to resemble the face of a spectre.